jianjinucdavis/Perc/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE when checking package dependencies.
+There were 2 NOTEs when checking package dependencies.
+* New submission

+Package was archived on CRAN

+CRAN repository db overrides:
+  X-CRAN-Comment: Archived on 2016-05-02 as check problems were not
+    corrected despite reminders.

-No repository set, so cyclic dependency check skipped
+* No repository set, so cyclic dependency check skipped

 ## Reverse dependencies